 The appellate body shall consider the merits of an appeal only on the basis of the information provided in the written request for appeal, the report of the hearing officer or panel, information obtained during individual meetings with the parties, original hearing officer or panel, and victim, and, if necessary, the hearing audio recording.

 In cases where the sanction alters the status of the student or organization, the appellate body may request to meet with the student or organization.
 Any decision of an appellate panel shall be made by majority vote.
-The appellate body must be persuaded to act by clear and convincing reasons.
+The appellate body must be persuaded to act for clear and convincing reasons.
 The responding party will be notified of the decision on the appeal by letter within three business days, or as soon as reasonably possible after the decision is rendered.

 Generally, it is the policy of Delaware Valley University to obtain consent from a student before releasing information from a student’s record, including proceedings from Student Code of Conduct hearings, to parents.
 There may be times when in the judgment of the University that the release of such information to parents is appropriate and not otherwise prohibited by FERPA or other applicable laws.
 In such cases the University reserves the right to release information without student consent.